mountainmochi/Data_Science_Portfolio/README.md

 - [Python](https://github.com/mountainmochi/Data_Science_Portfolio/blob/main/Hackathon%20Project/Hackathon%20Project.py)

 In this project, my partner and I developed an NLP model to pinpoint patients likely needing surgery using extensive EMR data.
-We applied feature engineering and BERT, an NLP model, for analysis.
+We applied feature engineering and BERT for analysis.

 The model achieved a 73% accuracy in predicting patients who needed surgical requirements.
 Incorporated, it promised improved early interventions and potential cost savings for healthcare providers.